Who are we and what do we do?

 What are your information rights?

 Under data protection legislation, parents, carers and children have the right to request access to information about them that we hold.
-To make a request for your personal information contact
+Make a request for your personal information

 You also have the right under Data Protection Legislations to: